muraak/vscode-multi-code-checker/README.md

 ## Configurations

-- `mcc.checkers.onSaved`: The array of `compiler information` that will be executed when a C file saved.
+- `mcc.checkers.onSaved`: The array of `checker` that will be executed when a C file saved.
-- `mcc.checkers.onCommand`: The array of `compiler information` that will be executed when the `Check Code` command fired.
+- `mcc.checkers.onCommand`: The array of `checker` that will be executed when the `Check Code` command fired.

-`compiler information` is defined as following format:
+`checker` is defined as following format:

 ```typescript
 {